williamhunter/topy/README.md

 ### There are two ways of defining a problem
-1. **TPD file**: You define the problem with keywords (see [Help](https://github.com/williamhunter/topy/wiki/Help)) in a simple text file and solve via the command line
+1. **TPD file**: You define the problem with keywords (see [Help](https://github.com/williamhunter/topy/wiki/Help)) in a simple text file and solve via the command line.
+The text file must have the extension `.tpd`
 2. **Config dictionary**: This is similar to the TPD file approach, however, you define the problem directly in a Python file; it's very useful if you want to experiment and don't want to keep making changes to a text file.
-You can later save the Config to a text file (a TPD file).
+You can later save the Config keywords to a TPD file.

 ### TPD (**T**oPy **P**roblem **D**efinition) file
-There is a minimal set of parameters, which is required for successful definition of a ToPy problem:
+There is a minimal set of parameters which is required for successful definition of a ToPy problem:
 ```
 PROB_TYPE  : comp
 PROB_NAME  : mbb_beam_minimal